(Last Updated on : 13/05/2017)

-Chandannagar, which was earlier referred to as 'Chandernagore', is now a sub-divisional town in the district of Hooghly
+Chandannagar, which was earlier referred to as 'Chandernagore', is now a sub-divisional town with the French art

-, stands on the west bank of the Hooghly River
+Chandannagar is located on the banks of Hooghly River

 .
-About 30 km away from the northern part of Kolkata
+The modern city- Chandannagar is about 30 km away from the northern part of Kolkata

-, it was formed of three old 'mouzas' known as Khalisani, Boro and Gondolpara and its area was about nine square kilometre including the Chhitmahal of Gourhati.
-Mankundu and Chandannagar railway stations on the Howrah
+, it was formed of three old 'mouzas' known as Khalisani, Boro and Gondolpara and its area was about nine square kilometer including the Chhitmahal of Gourhati.

 History of Chandannagar